astropy/astropy/docs/development/workflow/development_workflow.rst

 Ideally you should set up a Python virtual environment just for this fix;
 instructions for doing to are at :ref:`virtual_envs`.
-Doing so ensures you will not corrupt your main ``astropy`` install and makes it very easy to recover from mistakes.
+Doing so ensures you will not corrupt your main ``astropy`` install and makes it very easy to recover from mistakes, and thus, is recommended before you proceed.

-Once you have activated that environment, you need to install the version of ``astropy`` you are working on.
+Assuming you have set up and activated this virtual environment, you need to install the version of ``astropy`` you are working on into it.
 Do that with:

 .. code-block:: bash

-    pip install -e .
+    pip install -e .[test]

+This will install ``astropy`` itself, along with a few packages which will be useful for testing the changes you will make down the road.

 For more details on building ``astropy`` from source, see :ref:`dev-build-astropy-subpkg`.